rhyang2021/SELFGOAL/README.md

 ---

-For the goal: "{sub_goal}", based on current state, can you further run some deduction for fine-grained goals or brief guidelines?
+For the goal: "{sub_goal}", based on the current state, can you further run some deduction for fine-grained goals or brief guidelines?
 ```
 ## Search Module
 At each stage, you must also supply SELFGOAL with the current state to enable the Search Module to identify the most useful sub-goals.